AdamPillis/GolfMania/README.md

 - For now, products can be purchased unlimited.
 However, when quantity of products are limited i.e. may only have one used driver, the **quantity of a product should be set** and minus any purchases so when it reaches zero, the specific product can longer be sold again to prevent **over-buying** products.

+- As the developer progressed with this project, he realised that the overall design could be further improved to make the website more appealing.
+For example, one idea is to change the style of the **main nav** section by creating a more appealing dropdown list for all the category types, just like the dropdown headings are displayed instead of a white box appearing with the categories within.

 ## 3. Testing and Bugs Fixed/Unfixed

 Golf Mania E-Commerce Web manual and automated testing has been broken down into several stages, given its complexity, length and reliance on a database and deployment.